Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Methods

-\paragraph{AI model architecture} Our neural network model has two building blocks: the hybrid dilated convolution network (HDCN) block, and the graph neural network (GNN) block.
-The HDCN block is used to handle long-range temporal dependencies that are crucial for signal prediction, while the GNN block merges prediction embeddings from the three detection channels: LIGO Livingston (L), LIGO Hanford (H), and Virgo (V), while considering their spatial relationship.
-This block also generates the final prediction with an output layer.
+For data curation in the context of gravitational wave data, we follow the same exact procedure with the exception that now we use real H, L and V data to noise-contaminate modeled waveforms, and we whitened both signals and noise using the PSDs that we estimated with real data.

+\paragraph{AI model architecture.} Our neural network model has two building blocks: the HDCN block, and the GNN block, which generates the final prediction with an output layer.
 Our HDCN block is inspired by WaveNet~\cite{2016wavenet}, a deep neural network for audio generation tasks, such as human speech or music.
 It uses dilated causal convolutions to model the temporal dependencies of audio signals, allowing it to generate high-fidelity audio with long-range structure.
 We believe we can also use it for our high sample rate time-series data, as the dilated convolution layers enable the network to capture larger receptive fields using fewer parameters.
 Moreover, its block-based structure enables the model to respond to a diverse range of frequency bands.

 We present the hybrid dilated convolution structure in Figure~\ref{fig:HDCN}.
 It consists of pre-processing and post-processing time-distributed convolution layers and dilated convolution layers.
 With time-distributed convolution layers, HDCN is able to enlarge the expressiveness of the embedding.
 By stacking dilated convolution layers with different dilation rates and gated activation unit, HDCN will get an exponential increase in the size of the receptive field with respect to the number of layers.
 It will be crucial when considering long-range temporal dependencies in our signals.
 Finally, residual structure and skip connections are used to combine both long-range and short-range dependencies.
 Every detector strain data will be processed by an i.i.d.
 HDCN block to output the prediction embeddings since we want to preserve each detector's own information for the following GNN block.